- Pizza Dough Degassing

 How to Degas the Dough

-When the dough has doubled in size during the first rising process, leave the dough in the same bowl it rose.
+When the dough has doubled in size during the first rising process, leave it in the same bowl where it rose.

 Take the dough out of the bowl and place it on a lightly floured board.

-Pat dough gently.
+Pat dough gently and remove the extra flour.
 Knead it two to three times; this will help release additional air bubbles.

 Turnover and shape your dough into smaller dough balls for proofing.